1Which keyword is used to overload an operator in C++?

 39Which of the following is true about friend functions and inheritance?

-A.Friendships are inherited
+A.Friendships are not inherited

 C.Derived classes automatically befriend the base's friends